Adolphe Sax

 Let the Meuse walk slow the trip after Citadel and church timing, not merely fill time before a train.

-If Sax, Leffe, and riverfront all matter, the page should admit that Dinant may work better as one night.
+If Sax, Leffe, and the riverfront all matter, Dinant may work better as a one-night stay.

 Evening choice